oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 #### Using the WDT Discover Domain and Compare Model Tools

-The WebLogic Deploy Tooling [Discover Domain Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/discover.md) generates model files from an existing domain home, and the WebLogic Deploy Tooling [Compare Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/compare.md) compares two domain models and generates the YAML for updating the first domain to the second domain.
+The WebLogic Deploy Tooling [Discover Domain Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/discover.md) generates model files from an existing domain home, and the WebLogic Deploy Tooling [Compare Model Tool](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/compare.md) compares two domain models and generates the YAML file for updating the first domain to the second domain.
 You can use these tools in combination to help determine the model file contents you would need to supply to update an existing model.

 For example, assuming you've installed WDT in `/u01/wdt/weblogic-deploy` and assuming your domain type is `WLS`: